 For many years, red lipstick has been the tried-and-true go-to color for any formal evening occasion.
 From glitzy cocktail attire to the LBD, ruby lips seem to work for any nighttime ensemble.
-Lately, however, we’ve been seeing the red lip show up for many a pre-cocktail hour events — and we love it!
-We hate the idea of limiting something so fabulous as red lipstick to nighttime activities, because in truth, it’s good for any time of day.
-It’s a power color for the office, a killer weekend statement look, and yes, even great for a mid-day date.
+However, we hate the idea of limiting something so stunning as red lipstick to nighttime activities, because in truth, it’s good for any time of day.
+It’s a power color for the office, a killer weekend statement look, and yes, even great for a mid-day date — here’s why.

 It’s very tempting to use eye or hair color to pick a red but it’s best to figure out your undertones from your skin and go from there.
 Just because you have blue eyes doesn’t mean you are a cool (there are golden warm blondes with blue eyes) and just because you have brown eyes doesn’t mean are warm.
 And remember — not everyone is warm or cool — many women are neutral and can wear any shade on the spectrum they like.
 If in doubt stick to true reds in the middle of the spectrum.
 Clear true reds are easy to spot next to their orange and blue cousins so go for the middle and you’ll feel more universal.

 Don’t Be Boxed in by One Texture

 With metallized satins and glossy mattes, it’s easy to get lost in lipstick land these days.
 But don’t feel like you need to impart just a simple stain to go red.
 Rather, get playful—the more fun you have with your makeup, the more confident you’ll feel.
 If you’ve never tried a liquid lip, go for something glossier, like Giorgio Armani Beauty Rouge Ecstasy Lip Lacquer in Red Chrome.
 Want something a bit more statement making?
 Try a matte lipstick or a glossy stain liquid one to create a vibrant look, like Maybelline Made For All Red For You or the Yves Saint Laurent Glossy Stain Lacquer in Rouge Lacque.